AndyShiue/Ende-readme/README.md

 # Dependent Types

 In the above examples, we've seen types depending on values at compile time, but not values at runtime.
-In order to be fully dependently-typed, another mode called **pi mode** has to be introduced:
+In order to be fully dependently-typed, another mode called the **pi mode** has to be introduced:

 | ordered                   | normal    | `const`      | instance      | pi            |
 |:-------------------------:|:---------:|:------------:|:-------------:|:-------------:|